CFDA Number: 45.201

 The indemnity agreement is backed by the full faith and credit of the United States.
 In the event of loss or damage to an indemnified object, the Federal Council must certify the validity of the claim and request Congress to authorize payment.

 The Arts and Artifacts Indemnity Act (P.L.
 94-158) as amended (P.L.
 110-161, Sec.
-426) authorizes the Federal Council on the Arts and the Humanities to make indemnity agreements with non-profit, tax-exempt organizations and governmental units for coverage of eligible objects owned by public and private collections in the United States, while on exhibition in the United States.
-For an exhibition to be eligible, the total dollar value of all U.S. loans in the exhibition must exceed $75 million.
+426) authorizes the Federal Council to make indemnity agreements with nonprofit, tax-exempt organizations and governmental units for coverage of eligible objects owned by public and private collections in the United States, while on exhibition in the United States.
+For an exhibition to be eligible, the total dollar value of all U.S. loans in the exhibition must exceed $75 million (the amount requested for indemnity coverage may be lower than $75 million).

-If an exhibition is being shown at several institutions, one institution should apply on behalf of all participants.
-The Federal Council requires that the applicant have previously organized at least one exhibition containing loans borrowed from one or more public and/or private collections.
+If an exhibition will be shown at two or more institutions, one institution should apply on behalf of all participants.
+The Federal Council requires that the applicant must have previously organized one exhibition with objects borrowed from one or more public and/or private collections.

 Applicants may submit only one application, either under the domestic or the international program, for the same exhibition.

-Eligible objects include works of art, other artifacts or objects, rare documents, books and other printed materials, photographs, films, and videotapes.
+Eligible objects include works of art, artifacts or objects, rare documents, books and other printed materials, photographs, films, and electronic materials.
 Such objects must have educational, cultural, historical, or scientific value.

-Note: For reasons of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, pastels, chalks, charcoals, lacquer objects, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
-Oversized works (exceeding ten feet in any direction) and oil on wood panel paintings will be reviewed on a case by case basis.
-Oil on single wood panels larger than two feet by three feet will not be indemnified.
+Note: For reasons of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, objects containing pastel, chalk, charcoal, lacquer, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
+Oversized objects (exceeding ten feet in any direction) and oil on wood panel paintings will be reviewed on a case by case basis.
+Oil on single wood panels larger than two feet by three feet (with one dimension no greater than 24 inches) will not be indemnified.
 Please see Question 11(c) in the Indemnity Narrative instructions for more information.

-The Arts and Artifacts Indemnity Act allows coverage for a single exhibition up to $750 million.
-The total dollar amount of indemnity agreements which can be in effect at any one time is $5 billion.
+The Arts and Artifacts Indemnity Act allows coverage for a single exhibition up to $1,000,000,000.
+The total dollar amount of indemnity agreements which can be in effect at any one time is $7.5 billion.
+This limit includes all current agreements as well as new certificates awarded through these guidelines.

 Coverage under the Indemnity Act extends only to loss or damage in excess of the deductible amounts that follow: